6063-fuguoxue/HW03B/README.md

 ## Plan
 Below are some of the tricks I used:
 <ol>
   <li>I packed the x-position, y-position, and radius of a circle in an object.
-Therefore, each randomly generated circle proposal can be represented as a "circle" object. </li>
+Therefore, each randomly generated circle proposal can be represented as a <code>circle</code> object. </li>
-  <li>To store all the qualified circle proposals (the "circle" objects), I created a "circles" array. </li>
+  <li>To store all the qualified circle proposals (the <code>circle</code> objects), I created a <code>circles</code> array. </li>
-  <li>For each of the circles after the first one, check if it overlaps with any of the previous ones.
-If no overlap is detected, push this proposal to the "circles" array.
+  <li>For each circle after the first one, check if it overlaps with any of the previous ones.
+If no overlap is detected, push this proposal to the <code>circles</code> array.
 The code checks overlaps by calculating if the sum of two circles' radiuses is less than the distance between their centers. </li>
-  <li>Lastly, draw all the circles in the "circles" array. </li>
+  <li>Lastly, draw all the circles in the <code>circles</code>. </li>
 </ol>

 ## Difficulties